notsatan/go-template/README.md

 Follow [Codecov Docs][codecov-docs] to activate Codecov for your project repository.

 Once you've activated Codecov for your project, you should be able to see the `Repository Upload Token`.
-Copy this token, and add it as a secret to your Github repository.
-Checkout [Creating secrets for a Repository][creating-secrets] for info on how to add secrets on Github.
+Copy this token, and [add it as a secret][creating-secrets] to your Github repository.

-For the secret, the name of the secret should be "`CODECOV_TOKEN`" (no spaces, copy-paste the string as it is).
-The value of the secret would be the `Repository Upload Token` for this repository obtained from Codecov.
+The name of the secret should be "`CODECOV_TOKEN`" (no spaces, copy-paste the string as it is).
+The value of the secret would be the `Repository Upload Token` obtained from Codecov.

-Save the secret, you should be able to a secret named `CODECOV_TOKEN` in the *Settings > Secrets* section of your project repository.
-If this field is visible, you are done with setting up Codecov, and should be able to see code coverage reports the next time you run your CI pipeline.
+Save this secret and you're done with setting up Codecov, code coverage reports should be available with the next run of the CI pipeline.

 #### How to fix `ValueError: Attempt to enable Github-specific features when module path does not belong to github`?